Alani Blanket, a free crochet pattern

 With CC – Repeat row 2 a total of 18 times.

-I love to see your finished projects, so be sure to use #thealaniblanket and #yarnybirdmakes when you post your photos on social media!
+I love to see your finished projects, so be sure to use #TheAlaniBlanket and #blackbirdmountaindesigns when you post your photos on social media!

 Leave a Reply